The Great Wall of China

 Beijing / The Great Wall

 Join your local Beijing guide this morning for an excursion to the Great Wall at Mutianyu, with a picnic lunch.
 Though the underlying architecture dates from the Ming Dynasty, the original plan for the Great Wall and some of its construction date back to the Qin Dynasty (221-207 BC).
 After a short and easy hike on the wall, return to Beijing in mid-afternoon for a visit to the Yong He Gong Tibetan temple (also known as the Lama Temple) and the nearby Temple of Confucius and National Academy, or to Liu Lichang to browse for antiques.
-Overnight at a hotel in Beijing...BLD
+Overnight at hotel...BLD

 Forbidden City and Summer Palace